samuelsen/Arango-spacetime/README.md

 - The third is the to concept
 - And the last is a context note.

+NB!
+There should only be one input line per request to the service.

 ## GET `/h`
 `file: server.js`